DATAMATH CALCULATOR MUSEUM

 III and TI-35 II – completely changed

-than one year and production of these calculators was established both in US and
+than one year and production of these calculators was established both in United States and

 Italy with a completely revised internal construction.